Hermetic Programming: Parameterizing Access to State

 The defining requirement of a hermetic programming language is a hermetic main function (whether or not it is called main).

 This is enforced by an inert ambient scope.
-And the converse is effectively true: if the main function is hermetic, any live identifiers in the ambient scope cannot be used.
+And the converse is effectively true: if the main function is hermetic, any live identifiers in the ambient scope are unusable.

 Hermetic Programming Language